esm-tools/esm_tools/docs/recipes/het_par.rst

 **Feature available since version:** 5.1

-In order to run a simulation with hybrid MPI/OpenMP parallelization you include the following in your runscript:
+In order to run a simulation with hybrid MPI/OpenMP parallelization include the following in your runscript:

 1. Add ``heterogenous_parallelization: true`` in the ``computer`` section of your